Genez-io/genez-io.github.io/content/_index.md

 ---
 title: 'Home'
 date: 2019-02-22
-leadTitle: "Just code.
-We will handle everything else.
+leadTitle: "Have fun coding and let us take care of the rest.
 Happy hacking!"
 leadSubTitle: ''
 leadButtonOneText: 'Check our demo'
 leadButtonOneLink: '/product'